 The Honor Bar

 A happening place to go for small bites and tasty cocktails in Montecito!
 Hit up the Honor Bar when you feel like catching up with friends – or making new.
 The social atmosphere at the bar is fun, and the sunny patio is ideal for soaking up the sun over lunch, dinner or drinks.
 There are lots of tasty appetizers to be had, like deviled eggs, and plenty of wines available by the glass.
-You can also pick up grab and go pizzas if you’re in a hurry.
+You can also pick up grab and go pizzas if you're in a hurry.
 Located on one of the best shopping streets in the area, and the patio is dog friendly.
-For more information call 805-969-6964, or visit them on the web at The Honor Bar.
+Telephone: 805-969-6964 Web: The Honor Bar.

-Regulars rave about Cava’s inventive, handcrafted cocktails, like elderflower margaritas and spicy, chili-infused martinis.
+Regulars rave about Cava's inventive, handcrafted cocktails, like elderflower margaritas and spicy, chili-infused martinis.
 The cheery dining room features close-set tables, a fireplace, a bar and live music on most nights.
-For more information call 805-969-8500, or visit them on the web at Cava Bar.
+Telephone: 805-969-8500 Web: Cava Bar.

 The stylish interior boasts black-and-white photos of classic film stars, and an outdoor patio adds to the charm.
 Well-received and always popular.
-Sit at the bar, rub elbows with Santa Barbara’s who’s who and order a plate of onion strings and a martini – now that’s an evening well-spent!
-For more information call 805-565-7540, or visit them on the web at Lucky’s.
+Sit at the bar, rub elbows with Santa Barbara's who's who and order a plate of onion strings and a martini – now that's an evening well-spent!
+Telephone: 805-565-7540 Web: Lucky's.

 Under Winemaker Bruce McGuire the winery and vineyards have grown in size and prestige producing outstanding wines that are now available throughout the country and exported to Canada, Japan, Germany, Switzerland and now China.
 The Wine Bistro is both a showcase for these wines and for the culinary art of their Chef.
-For more information call 805-969-7520, or visit them on the web at Wine Bistro.
+Telephone: 805-969-7520 Web: Wine Bistro.

 Coast Village Inn

-Located in beautiful Santa Barbara, California, Coast Village Inn offers guests the ideal combination of comfort, location, and affordability.
-Built in 1935, Coast Village Inn offers a quaint and relaxing retreat for family vacations, romantic getaways, and business trips.
-Plan your escape and get ready to relax and unwind on California’s Central Coast.
-With 27 guest rooms to choose from, we can accommodate nearly any size group.
-For more information, pricing, or to reserve your room, visit the Coast Village Inn.
+Built in 1935, Coast Village Inn offers a relaxing retreat for family vacations, romantic getaways, and wine-tasting tours.
+Plan your escape and get ready to relax and unwind on California's Central Coast.
+With 28 guest rooms to choose from, they can accommodate nearly any size group.

 Blue Sands Inn